How to Formally Join a Club

 Each of the entities can view the information relevant to its level.
 For example, the Club administrator can only view the records of that Club’s members.
 You, as a financial affiliate, can only view your record.

-- to “tighten up” the membership records
+- “tighten up” membership records to improve governance

 - provide for the seamless transfer of a member to or from another Club